 How Scholarships are Determined

-The total amount of money available depends upon contributions received and interest earned as of 4/15/2021.
+The total amount of money available depends upon contributions received and interest earned as of 4/15/2023.
 The amount of each individual scholarship is left to the Committee's discretion but, in past years, has ranged from $500 to $2,500.
-Priority will be given to applicants in the following order: High School Seniors, College Students and then Graduate Students.
+Priority will be given to applicants in the following order: High School Seniors, College/Vocational-Technical Students and then Graduate Students.

 As you would expect, selecting scholarship recipients is a difficult task.
-To make the final allocation of available scholarships, the Committee will review all applicant information, including cumulative grades, class ranking, scholastic activities, recommendations and other indicators of potential success.
+To make the final allocation of available scholarships, the Committee will review all applicant information, including courses taken, grades, extracurricular activities, employment/volunteerism, recommendations and other indicators of potential success.
 Note that the selection of recipients is not based in any way on race, color, religion, sex, age, national origin or any handicap.